Wesman Todd Shaw started playing the guitar when he was 12 years old. He loves nothing more than to pick one up and pluck some strings.

 The top of the guitar is Adirondack spruce, and that is a higher grade of spruce than one will get in most new D-18s in the modern-day.
 You typically pay several hundred to a thousand dollars for an upgrade from Sitka to Adirondack.
 I'm seeing one of the three hundred 1959 Martin D-18Es for sale on Reverb for $19,522.

 I want to be clear about some things here.
 Having pickups, switching, volume, and tone controls connected to the soundboard, or top of a guitar is a horrible idea.
 The sound of an acoustic guitar mostly comes from the top's vibrations, and having pickups, wires, switches, and knobs attached can only prevent the thing from sounding as fine as it should sound.
 It was 1959 then.
 This whole acoustic-electric guitar thing was a new idea.

 So why would Kurt Cobain have a guitar like this?
 Well, just look at him.
 Look at how he dressed.
 I imagine Kurt thought the guitar was super cool for being such an odd duck.
 He probably felt like the thing spoke to him for that reason.

-I hope the gear lover reader will excuse me here for stating something like this, but I feel I need to say it: an acoustic guitar doesn't care if you are left or right handed.
-What matters or what needs to be known for a person who wants to play a right handed acoustic left handed, like Kurt Cobain did, is the nut would have to be replaced with one cut for playing a right handed guitar left handed.
+I hope the gear lover reader will excuse me here for stating something like this, but I feel I need to say it: an acoustic guitar doesn't care if you are left or right-handed.
+What matters or what needs to be known for a person who wants to play a right-handed acoustic left-handed, as Kurt Cobain did, is the nut would have to be replaced with one cut for playing a right-handed guitar left-handed.

 C.F.
 Martin & Company Produces a Superior D-18E Today